CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 ## Add widgets advanced

-We have seen how to add legends to our map by using `getLegendsData` method, and we have also learned to display widgets using histogram expressions.
-This is an advanced guide to learn how to enrich the information in the widgets by using `viewportHistogram` and `globalHistogram` expressions.
+We have seen how to add legends to our map by using `getLegendsData` method, and we have also learned how to display widgets using histogram expressions in the [previous guide](/developers/carto-vl/guides/add-widgets/).
+This is an advanced guide to learn how to obtain and display the information in widgets by using `viewportHistogram` and `globalHistogram` expressions.

 ### Overview

-For this case, we are going to use the same source, the **Vancouver Trees** dataset.
 We will learn how to create bar charts for categorical data and histograms for numeric data.
+For this purpose, all the following examples we use the same source, the [**Vancouver Trees**](https://team.carto.com/u/cartovl/tables/cartovl.vancouver_trees/public/map) dataset.

 All the charts in this guide have been built with [Chart.js](https://www.chartjs.org), a very simple external library.
-In the previous guide we used [Airship](https://carto.com/airship/) to build a histogram.
-Here, we want to demonstrate you can use the visualization library of your choice with CARTO VL, and therefore we've to explain how the histogram expressions work a bit deeply.
-In this case, we will use this configuration:
+In the previous guide we used [Airship](https://carto.com/airship/) to build a histogram widget.
+Here, we want to demonstrate you can use the visualization library of your choice with CARTO VL, and therefore, we have to explain how the histogram expressions work a bit deeply.

 ### Histogram expressions

 There are two histogram expressions in CARTO VL: `viewportHistogram` and `globalHistogram`.
 These expressions return a list of values grouped by column.
-The `viewportHistogram` return this list based on the features visible in the viewport, while `globalHistogram` takes into account the whole dataset.
+The `viewportHistogram` returns the list based on the features that are visible in the viewport, while `globalHistogram` takes into account the whole dataset.

 In this first step, we are going to draw a bar chart showing the number of trees classified by **street side**.
-We are going to use the `viewportHistogram` expression and check how the bars change when we interact with the map.
+We are going to use the `viewportHistogram` expression.

 ```js
   // Define the source